We’re often asked, “What are the best writing books?” In this post, we shine a spotlight on our absolute favorite books on writing.

 Of course, most writing books will touch upon each type of writing advice.
 But to improve your writing skills in the fastest and most effective way, you must understand what you need to grow as a writer right now and choose the appropriate book to help.

 The 3 Stages of Writer Development (and What to Read Based on Where You’re At)

-We have writers of all levels of experience and ability reading Smart Blogger and in our GuestBlogging training program and Serious Bloggers Only community.
+We have writers of all levels of experience and ability reading Smart Blogger and in our Content Marketing Certification program and Paid to Write community.
 They typically describe themselves in one of three stages:

 You’re a brand-new writer who felt an inner switch flip on, and now a river of ideas is pouring out of your head.
 You know your writing needs work – lots of work – but you are compelled to keep writing because you feel powerless to staunch the flow.
 And even if you could stop, you wouldn’t want to.

 What to read: Ideally, you should be reading both books on mechanics and structure.
 But the books on the mechanics of language will likely bore you to death right now.
 It’s far better for you to learn structure and good thinking habits early, and work on the mechanics later.

 Think of it from an editor’s point of view: A poorly written but well-structured piece of writing can be polished.
 A poorly structured and poorly written piece is a nightmare, and rarely worth the editing effort it demands.
 The writer doesn’t understand his topic, hasn’t thought it through with clarity and is clueless on how to engage their ideal reader.